 Visit Ross Castle

 Ross Castle is known as one of the strongest and more fortified castles in Ireland because of its defensive wall on the edge of Lake Lough Leane.
 It was built during the 15th century and still stands tall today.
 Visitors can explore the castle grounds within the fortified wall on their own or take a guided tour inside the castle.

 Hike in Killarney National Park to Torc Waterfall

-Whether you are an avid hiker or do not hike at all, “hiking” to Torc Waterfall in Killarney National Park is a must.
+One of the best places to go hiking in Ireland is in Killarney National Park.
+Moreover, whether you are an avid hiker or do not hike at all, “hiking” to Torc Waterfall in Killarney National Park is a must.
 I recommend you do this first thing in the morning as it is the most popular destination in Killarney National Park and can get very crowded.
 In addition, parking is very limited – we had to drive in circles for 30 minutes to find a parking spot just to “hike” five minutes to Torc Waterfall.
 With that said, everything is worth it when you walk through the beautiful green, mossy forest and come across the water cascading down some of Ireland’s most beautiful landscape.

 Visit Muckross House and Gardens

 Another fantastic place to visit within Killarney National Park is Muckross House and Gardens.
 Even if you do not take the guided tour inside Muckross House, just walking around the grounds of the estate to see architectural beauty is enough to make this a destination on your 7 days in Ireland itinerary.
 Furthermore, walking along Muckross Lake has some breathtaking views and is a great way to spend a nice day in Ireland.